-This story is by Stacey Barnes and was part of our 2020 Summer Writing Contest.
+This story is by Stacey Barnes and was a runner-up in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 “Oh sweetheart, you look beautiful.”

 Casey stood at the top of the grand art deco staircase, the “wow-factor,” according to the wedding planner, of Willingsbury Manor’s entrance hall.
 At the bottom stood her father, beaming up at her with eyes shining like his expensive new cufflinks.

 Casey gripped her extravagant bridal bouquet, wincing as a thorn stabbed her hand through the itchy fabric wrapped around the stems.

 “Ready?” asked Sarah, her maid-of-honour.
 She was holding the lace train of Casey’s wedding dress like it might disintegrate in her hands.
 Their eyes met.
 I think you know the answer to that, Casey’s said.